r6915ee/codenames-and-such/src/scripting/gameplay.md

 as a global song script, or into a respective song's `scripts` subfolder.

 Gameplay scripts are able to modify `PlayState` in nearly every shape.
 They are, however, a category of scripts in general.
-Things like state scripts follow similar callbacks.
+Things like stage scripts follow similar callbacks.

 For certain functionality, some knowledge of the `PlayState` API is required.